 William Jason Reso, (born in 1973) is one of the popular upper-mid-tier professional wrestlers in WWE under the name Christian.
 His career started in 1995.Referred to as Captain Charisma, Christian gained fame in WWE first as a member of The Brood with Gangrel and Edge.
 Later on, Christian found superstardom breaking out of the Brood and teaming with Edge, and the team feuded against the Dudley Boyz and the Hardys for the latter half of the Attitude Era in many memorable matches, chiefly Ladder Matches and TLC Matches.
 When the team broke up, Christian initially fell to the wayside while Edge found more immediate success, though Christian remained incredibly popular among the fans.
 The WWE eventually recognized his popularity and raised him to the Upper-Midcard, though not enough to give him a title, and in 2005 he didn't renew his contract with the WWE, jumping ship to TNA where he wrestled as Christian Cage up until the end of 2008 when his contract expired.
-Christian re-signed with WWE in 2009, returning at ECW, where he would win the ECW Championship twice, holding the longest reign with the title under the WWE before the show was discontinued.He finally won the World Heavyweight Championship at Extreme Rules 2011, only to lose it back to Randy Orton 2 days later on Smackdown!You can learn more about Christian's career at That Other Wiki.
+Christian re-signed with WWE in 2009, returning at ECW, where he would win the ECW Championship twice, holding the longest reign with the title under the WWE before the show was discontinued.A former NWA World Champion and ECW Champion, he finally won the World Heavyweight Championship Triple H introduced in WWE's Brand Extension Era at Extreme Rules 2011, only to lose it back to Randy Orton 2 days later on Smackdown!You can learn more about Christian's career at That Other Wiki.

 "TROOOPES!
 TROOOPES!
 AT LAST, THE'YRE ON THEIR OOOOOOWN!":